Discover more from DarthCoin’s Bitcoin Guides

 Open channels not too big, not too small, but enough to cover your regular LN payments during a certain time and amounts.

-Phoenix - powerful but expensive mobile LN node
+Phoenix - easy to onboard mobile LN node

 Phoenix is using a proprietary Eclair LN implementation with Electrum SPV.